JvanKatwijk/qt-dab/README.md

 to the icon of the loadspeaker.
 The speaker indication tells whether or not sound is "on".

-Base on user's request, input can be obtained from "spy-servers", i.e. remote from over the internet.
+Based on user's request, input can be obtained from "spy-servers", i.e. remote from over the internet.
 Such a spy server can handle AIRspy devices and RT2832 based dabsticks.
-Of course the connection should be able to handle data with a reasonable bandwidth.
+Of course the connection should be able to handle data with a reasonable (read: high) bandwidth.
 For 16 bit data, i.e. a sample takes 2 x 2 bytes, one needs 10MB/s (slightly  ore actually since the data is transmitted as packages with a header).

 Also, the Soapy interface was rewritten and (seems to) work(s) fine.